giantswarm/docs/src/content/advanced/automatic-node-termination/index.md

 The node's health status is used to determine if a node needs to be terminated.
 A node reporting a `Ready` status is considered healthy.
 If a node reports an unhealthy status continuously for a given time threshold it will be recycled.

-An unhealthy status means the `kubelet` on a given node has reported `NotReady` status on consecutive checks over a certain time threshold (approximately 15 minutes).
+An unhealthy status means the `kubelet` on a given node has reported `NotReady` status on consecutive checks (aproximately every 2-3 minutes)  over a certain time threshold (approximately 15 minutes).

 ## Enabling automatic termination